|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 Equipment and Personal Items:

 ☐ Sleeping bag, pad, sheet liner, small pillow, 5×7-foot tarp.
-Sleep kits including these items may be rented for $40 (for trips in April, May and early-June, September and October we suggest a synthetic-fill bag rated to 20°F)
+Sleep kits including these items may be rented for $40 (for trips in April, May and early-June, September and October we suggest a synthetic-fill bag rated to 20°F) Please note that we recommend bringing your own equipment in an attempt to limit exposure to infectious disease.

 ☐ Two 1-liter water bottles: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink